Digital publishers ramp up TV push to nab viewers, ad dollars

 ATTN:’s pilot with Showtime is a documentary-style series that addresses topics like politics, socioeconomics, and the war on drugs.

-“America Versus,” ATTN:’s show it is developing with Paramount Network, will take topics like binge drinking and look at them in the United States versus other countries, Segal said.
+“America Versus,” ATTN:’s show it is developing with Paramount Television, will take topics like binge drinking and look at them in the United States versus other countries, Segal said.

 Group Nine’s The Dodo will premier its first TV series, “Dodo Heroes,” featuring people who save animals in need, with Discovery’s Animal Planet this year.